ahmedsza/ailabtest/step9.md

    ```

 ### Task 8: Define Search Plugin
+- This is seperate class that you can define at the end of the file.
+- This class will be responsible for using Bing to perform searches.
 Let's break down the implementation of the Search Plugin into manageable steps:

 1. **Create the Plugin Class Structure**
     ```csharp